sematext/docs/docs/logagent/output-elasticsearch.md

 ## Log routing to multiple targets

-In some situations it is required to ship data from different sources to differnt Elasticsearch servers.
-The output section in the Logagnet configuration file accepts multiple definitions for the Elasticsearch output module.
+In some situations it is required to ship data from different sources to different Elasticsearch servers or clusters.
+The output section in the Logagent configuration file accepts multiple definitions for the Elasticsearch output module.

-Each Elasticsearch output might have a a list list of indices followed by a list of regular expressions matching the log source (e.g. file name of the log file).
+Each Elasticsearch output might have a list of indices followed by a list of regular expressions matching the log source (e.g. file name of the log file).

-The following expamle ships logs from wireless devices and authentication logs to a local Elasticsearch server and other server logs to multiple Logsene applications.
+The following example ships logs from wireless devices and authentication logs to a local Elasticsearch server and other server logs to multiple Logsene applications.

 ```yaml
 input: